Kampilan: Similar swords

-Historical Accounts
+Historical accounts

-Modern Day Ceremonial Uses
+Modern day ceremonial uses

 The No. 1 graduating cadet of the Philippine National Police Academy will receive the Presidential Kampilan as a recognition of his achievement for excelling in all aspects of the 4-year cadetship training, the No. 2 graduate will also receive the Vice Presidential Kampilan as recognition for the 2nd best performing cadet of the graduating batch.